leemac/leemac.github.io/_posts/2016-07-08-synology-permission-denied.md

 ## Here was my problem

-Accessing the directory via
+Now that it was mounted, I could not access it!
+What gives?
+Accessing the directory via :

 ```
 cd ~/Screenshots
 ```

-would output
+would output:

 ```
 bash: cd: Screenshots: Permission Denied